Do you need to worry about wildfire smoke?

 - Limiting smoke exposure and taking precautions indoors can help

-(CNN)Hazy, smoke-filled skies from wildfires blazing across the drought-impacted South are causing poor air quality and health concerns.
+(CNN)Hazy, smoke-filled skies from wildfires blazing across California are causing poor air quality and health concerns.

-This isn't just an issue for those living close to wildfires burning in North Carolina, South Carolina, Georgia, Tennessee, Alabama and Kentucky.
-Winds have carried the smoke to cities miles away.
-In Atlanta, where there are no wildfires, the air quality level is "unhealthy," which means "everyone may begin to experience health effects and members of sensitive groups may experience more serious health effects."

-The National Weather Service has issued air quality alerts for most of South Carolina and Georgia, as well as parts of eastern Tennessee and western North Carolina.

-Some school systems, like Greenville County in South Carolina and Haywood County in North Carolina, are limiting outdoor physical activity.
-Students with respiratory conditions, those wishing to remain indoors during recess and athletes with outdoor practice are allowed to remain inside.

-But do people noticing smoke in the sky really need to worry?

-Although cooler fall temperatures may bring more appeal to outdoor activities, smoke exposure isn't worth the risk.
+People are being treated at Napa- and Sonoma-area hospitals for fire-related injuries or health issues, including burns, smoke inhalation and shortness of breath.

 Here is some advice for reducing your exposure risk and keeping yourself and your family safe.

 Why wildfire smoke makes you sick